Tranent to Cockenzie Waggonway: Conversion to edge rails

 In 1815 the wooden track system was altered to use cast iron fish bellied edge rails, retaining a single line with passing places.
 Alexander Scott described it in 1824:

 Mr Cadell's waggons travel from his coal-works, in Tranent Moor, to Cockenzie, a distance of upwards of 4,480 yards, on a cast-iron railway, that has various declivities and circular turns; and require only the assistance of a man, in the downward journey, to attend to the several brakes attached to the waggons.
 The breadth of the horse-track is 3 feet 3 inches; the waggons, when loaded, including their carriages, are each about 2 tons.
 A horse sometimes takes up 5 empty waggons, but the common number is 4, and these he commonly drags three times a day.

 In 1833 Cockenzie Harbour was substantially reconstructed by the civil engineer Robert Stevenson.
 At about this time the waggonway was extended southwards to coal pits at Windygoul.

 In 1844 the North British Railway was authorised to build its main line from Edinburgh to Berwick.
 This opened in 1846, and it intersected the route of the waggon-way, which was provided with a bridge to carry it over the new line.

 Main line connection

-Also in 1846 the North British Railway secured an Act of Parliament authorising a branch from its main line at Bankton, a little to the west, to Tranent and Windygoul; the branch line opened in 1849.
+Also in 1846 the North British Railway secured the North British Railway Act 1845 (8 & 9 Vict. c. lxxxii), authorising a branch from its main line at Bankton, a little to the west, to Tranent and Windygoul; the branch line opened in 1849.
 The line was relaid with wrought iron rails, probably in the 1850s.